-Executive Summary:
+Executive Summary

 Global Event and Trend Archive Research (GETAR) is supported by NSF (IIS-1619028 and 1619371) through 2019.
 It will devise interactive, integrated, digital library/archive systems coupled with linked and expert-curated webpage/tweet collections.
 This project will act as a supplement to GETAR by providing a Virtual Reality (VR) interface to visualize geospatial data and extrapolate meaningful information from it.
 It will primarily focus on visualizing tweets and images obtained from the GETAR data archive on a globe in a VR world.
 This will be accomplished using tools like Unity, HTC Vive, C# and Git.
 In order to ensure that the product meets the end user’s specification, this project will use an iterative workflow with a very short feedback loop.
 The feedback obtained from Dr. Fox and our team members will be used to make subsequent prototypes and the final product.